 What might happen if nothing is done?

-The child may become frustrated when he finds that he is unable to progress as well as other children in his form.
+The child may become frustrated when they finds that they is unable to progress as well as other children in their form.
 Self-esteem may be affected and this can lead to bad behaviour.
 Ultimately, the child’s long-term potential may not be recognised.

 What can be done at Horris Hill?